 If oil is not replaced on schedule, your engine can build up oil sludge, which can also lead to serious engine damage.
 Insufficient oil can also eventually cause your engine to seize.
 Brake pads should be replaced before they are completely worn down.
 This prevents expensive damage to rotors and/or drums.
 Again, your Clayton's Auto Service pros can advise you.

 Belts and hoses should all be inspected regularly.
 If they are showing signs of wear, they need to be replaced.
-If they break or begin to leak, the results can be repair bills.
+If belts break or hoses begin to leak, the results can be repair bills.
 Again, this can significantly reduce the life expectancy of your vehicle.

 Most Corvallis drivers recognize the wisdom of keeping up with preventive maintenance.
 But we also have a lot of other responsibilities on our plate.
-Car care just doesn't get to the top of our list until it does become an emergency.
+Vehicle care just doesn't get to the top of our list until it becomes an emergency.
 Unfortunately, that emergency usually means repair bills, which always seem to add up to more than the preventive maintenance at Clayton's Auto Service would have cost us.

 As far as car care goes, the old adage “a stitch in time saves nine” holds true.
-At Clayton's Auto Service, we rephrase it as “a dollar now saves ten later.”
-Or twenty.
-Or one hundred.
+At Clayton's Auto Service, we rephrase it as “a dollar now saves $10 later.”
+Or $20.
+Or $100.
 Or more.

 Older vehicles simply have different maintenance requirements than newer ones.
-Learning those requirements presents a challenge for people in Corvallis because many owner's manuals only publish maintenance schedules up to 60,000 or 90,000 miles.
+Learning those requirements presents a challenge for people in Corvallis because many owner's manuals only publish maintenance schedules up to 60,000 or 90,000 miles (96,000 or 145,000 km).
 Vehicle owners have to keep good records and be more involved in planning preventive maintenance if they want to keep their vehicles on the road.
 First of all, any service in your owner's manual that comes with a recommended mileage interval should be continued at that interval.

-For example, if it is recommended that you change your oil every 5,000 miles, you should continue to change your oil every 5,000 miles.
+For example, if it is recommended that you change your oil every 5,000 miles/8,000 km, you should continue to change your oil every 5,000 miles/8,000 km.
 The owner of an older vehicle has to recognize that his engine is operating under higher stress than a new one.
 It's just starting to show its age.
-So many experts suggest that the “severe service schedule” should be followed once a vehicle has racked up some serious miles.
+So many experts suggest that the “severe service schedule” should be followed once a vehicle has racked up some serious road distance.
 On this schedule, the mileage interval for many services is shortened or should be performed more often.
 Check with your service advisor at Clayton's Auto Service.

 Corvallis drivers who own older vehicles should also be careful not to neglect or postpone oil changes.
 A full-service oil change is more critical for an older vehicle than for a new one.
 Older engines have had a lot of time to build up sludge in their oil compartment, so changing the oil at regular intervals is a must.
 Skipping an oil change compounds the sludge problem.
 With a full-service oil change, the vehicle's fluids are also checked and topped off.
 Your service advisor at Clayton's Auto Service will also let you know if these fluids need to be replaced.
 Older vehicles have older seals and gaskets, which often develop tiny leaks.
 Regularly checking fluids will compensate for these leaks and offer a heads-up about any serious ones.
 So, again, it is important to stay on schedule and not skip or procrastinate a fluid check.